freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ## Set up the tooling for the curriculum

-Before you work on the curriculum, you would need to set up some tooling to help you test your changes.
+Before you work on the curriculum, you would need to set up an environment to help you test your changes.
 You can use any option from the below:

 - You can [set up freeCodeCamp locally](how-to-setup-freecodecamp-locally.md).
 This is **highly recommended** for regular/repeat contributions.
 This setup allows you to work and test your changes.
 - Use Gitpod, a free online dev environment.
 Clicking the button below will start a ready-to-code dev environment for freeCodeCamp in your browser.
 It only takes a few minutes.